Creole football: Style

 The Creole style of football was described as being free moving and more artistic.
 Jennifer C. Pratt who wrote on the subject of Creole football made the following comparison:

 "One of the most apparent differences between British and local players were their playing styles.
 The English values of gentlemanly behaviour dominated and impregnated the spirit of the game — they considered their most important aspects as strength, virility and physical stamina.
 The British expected to find the spirit of the gentleman behind every player.
 While the English prided themselves in a style that was grounded on collective discipline and common effort, the Creoles (local players) based their style on individualism and the lack of tactical sense.
 To the Creoles, football was a form of art, while the British executed it like machinery.
 One was graceful while playing and the other was more in tune with the technicalities of the sport."

 Eduardo Galeano described another aspect of the Creole style of play.
 The purpose of the style was to "dazzle and awe".
 The Creole Player had to be well versed in his own footballing "language", as Galeano explains:

 "the ball was strummed as if it were a guitar, a source of music."

 "football players created their own language in that tiny space where they chose to retain and possess the ball rather than kick it, as if their feet were hands braiding the leather."

-This was the foundation from which many great exponents of the style would emerge over the years to entertain millions.
-Many players have used this style of play to great degrees of success internationally.

-There is a common footballing expression in the Spanish speaking world: Cuidar la pelota (which literally means "take care of the ball").
-Today the expression refers to the act of maintaining possession of the ball in order to protect a lead, but in the infant years of creole football it literally meant "treat the ball gently".
-The creoles had grown accustomed to playing the ball in short consecutive "touches", simply because the ball was too expensive to be kicked around and treated like a toy.